SourceSensei/Brian/README.md

 Activate the virtual environment using the command venv\Scripts\activate on Windows or source venv/bin/activate on Unix-based systems

-Install the dependencies listed in requirements.txt using the command pip install -r requirements.txt (Coming soon)
+Install the dependencies listed in requirements.txt using the command pip install -r requirements.txt

 Run the bot by executing python main.py